mo-kiani/javascript.info/contrib_notes.md

 One solution that may be worth adding is a constructor based approach, especially since it can prime the reader for the coming chapters on classes.

+### Prototype methods, objects without \_\_proto\_\_
+Never really mentions why `__proto__` was replaced by `get/setPrototypeOf`.
+Also, user generated keys for objects is not just an issue with `__proto__` but really anything that the object may already contain in itself or in it's inheritance like `toString`, as well as any existing setter that rejects some values, so I'm a bit confused about the point of specifically bringing up the issue here.
+Isn't user-generated keys just a REALLY BAD idea anyways, and just stick to Map or MAYBE pure dictionary objects?

 # Incorrect statements